ahmb84/moneybot/README.md

 pip3 install -r requirements.txt
 ```

 Next, set up the Postgres database and restore the historical data.
-We provide scripts to automate this process with Docker (note, however, that you'll need to install postgres on your system for the restore - `brew install postgresql` with homebrew):
+We provide scripts to automate this process with Docker (note, however, that you'll need to install postgres on your system for the restore, `brew install postgresql` with homebrew):

 ```
 cd local-services/postgres